ThornTechPublic/LeftSlideoutMenu/README.md

 ### First and Second Tabs

 Embed each tab inside a `Navigation Controller`.
+Doing so gives you a free `Navigation Bar`.

-Drag a `Bar Button Item` into the top left corner of each `View Controller`.
+Drag a `Bar Button Item` into the top left corner of each `Navigation Bar`.

-Create an `IBAction` for each controller.
-These will fire off a `NSNotification` to the great-grandfather ContainerVC to toggle the menu.
+Wire an `IBAction` to each controller.
+These will fire off a `NSNotification` to the great-grandfather `ContainerVC` to toggle the menu.

 ```
 @IBAction func toggleMenu(sender: AnyObject) {